LowriLewis/testrespo/README.md

 # testrespo
-Practicing using Git with IBM
+Practicing using Git with IBM Data Science Course

-This is an edit